bagley/wetty-docker/README.md

 They keep the SSH keys, `known_hosts` files, and other files needed across recreates/updates.
 Feel free to override these if you would like, just set them to the same folders.

 ### Settings

+There are two enviroment settings files, `.env` and `env-wetty-ssh`.

+_Why two files?
+Because the public facing container should not already have your username/password to login to the second, in case someone were to break into it.
+It would make it too easy to get into the ssh one._

 Rename `env-wetty-ssh.example` to `env-wetty-ssh` and set the user and SSH settings.